bigcommerce/dev-docs/docs/api-docs/apps/tutorials/sample-app-next/step-3-integrate-api.md

 ## Set up Firebase database

-[Cloud Firestore](https://firebase.google.com/docs/firestore/quickstart) is a cloud-hosted NoSQL Firebase database.
-Start by creating a Firebase project and a Cloud Firestore database.
+[Cloud Firestore](https://firebase.google.com/docs/firestore/quickstart) is a cloud-hosted NoSQL Firebase database built on Google's infrastructure.
+To learn more about Firebase, including how-to guides and code samples, see [Firebase Documentation](https://firebase.google.com/docs).
 For a quickstart on how to set up your Cloud Firestore, see [Get started](https://firebase.google.com/docs/firestore/quickstart).

+### Create a Firebase project

+1. Log into [Cloud Firestore](https://firebase.google.com/products/firestore) using your Google account.
+To create a Google account, visit the [Google signup page](https://accounts.google.com/signup/v2/webcreateaccount?hl=en&flowName=GlifWebSignIn&flowEntry=SignUp).

+2. Once logged in, click **Go to console** in the top right corner.

+3. In the Firebase console, click **Add project**.

+4. Enter your project name.

+5. You may choose to enable Google Analytics for your project (optional).

+6. Click **Continue**.

+7. Click **Create a project**.

+### Create a Firebase config

+1. In your Firebase project console, click on the **settings icon** that resembles a gear in the top left corner.

+2. Select **Project settings** from the dropdown menu.

+3. Under the **General** tab, scroll down to **Your apps** and select the **web** platform.

+4. Type in the name of your app and click **Register app**.

-Make a note of the Firebase `apiKey`, `authDomain`, and `projectId`.
-You will need that information to update the app's environment variables in the next step.
+5. Make a note of the Firebase `apiKey`, `authDomain`, and `projectId`.
+You will need that information to update the app's environment variables.

+### Create a Cloud Firestore database

+1. In your Firebase console, click **Firestore Database** in the left pane.
+Follow the steps to create a Cloud Firestore database.

+2. Click **Create database**.

+3. Choose **Start in test mode**.

+4. Select your Cloud Firestore location and click **Enable**.

 ### Update environment variables